Detroit Buildings – The Abandoned Ones in Pictures

 I’ve got the poo on me – classic!

 Michigan Central Station

 An iconic train station that is also known as Michigan Central Depot or MCS, this was the tallest of all rail stations when constructed in 1913.
 This station was once a showpiece.
-Over the top marble floors, bronze chandeliers and Corinthian columns galore.
-A masterpiece worth comparison to Central Station in New York because of the size and grandiose style.
+Over the top marble floors, bronze chandeliers, and Corinthian columns galore.
+A masterpiece worth comparison to Central Station in New York because of the size and theatrical style.